Stress Urinary Incontinence – Pelvic Floor Physiotherapy

 Most importantly Physio’s are goal focused.
 We want to know what you want to be able to do that you can’t because of the problem with your pelvic floor.
 We will listen to your story and how stress urinary incontinence is impacting your life and hear what your goals are and why they are so important to you.

 The first step in improving bladder control is to fully understand the bladder and pelvic floor function for you.
-This is done by having a full pelvic floor assessment carried out by one of highly experienced and caring Pelvic Floor Physiotherapists.
-We want to know how long the problem has been around and is it getting worse or just not getting better?
-What activities do you now avoid as a result of stress urinary incontinence?
+This is best done by having a full pelvic floor assessment carried out by one of highly experienced and caring Pelvic Floor Physiotherapists.

 During your assessment with your Pelvic Floor physiotherapist we will discuss your medical history, medications, diet and fluid intake, exercise and general lifestyle.